 Many infectious diseases have been mostly eradicated in Australia and New Zealand because of national programs of immunisation.
 Diseases such as small pox, polio, rubella, measles and mumps are rarely seen these days because of the success of these programs.

-It is your choice to immunise your bub, so it’s important to make sure you know all the facts.
+It is your choice to immunise your bub, so it’s important to make sure you know all the facts to help you make an informed decision.
 Take a look at our frequently asked questions for more info on baby immunisations and talk to your doctor or child health provider if you have any concerns.

 Are there any side effects to baby immunisation?